dontfreakout/devproxy-browser-extension/IMPLEMENTATION.md

 - Pause/resume auto-refresh by clicking the refresh indicator
 - See the current refresh status

+#### Host Change Notifications

+The extension monitors changes in the available virtual hosts and displays notifications:
+- Shows notifications when new hosts are added
+- Shows notifications when hosts are removed
+- Displays the number of hosts changed and their names
+- Clicking on a notification opens the extension popup

 #### Collapsible Groups

 Virtual hosts are grouped by domain and displayed in collapsible sections: